Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: Simulation Experiments

 \subsection{Behavior on Disturbed Double Integrator and Segway}

-Next, we explore the robustness of the different~\glspl{sf}.
-We again examine the filter boundary and safe region, this time they are derived for one sampled disturbance/ disturbance trajectory per state and are illustrated in \cref{fig:dbint_comparison}.
-We visualize rolled-out trajectories for~$\bar{N}$ sampled disturbances (uniformly sampled and on the vertices) from initial states within the filter boundary of the considered method.
-On the~\gls{di}, only \gls{rpcbf} achieved safety for all $\bar{N}$ sampled disturbances.
-Since \gls{rpcbf} accounts for the worst-case scenario among the sampled disturbance trajectories, the filter boundary is more conservative.
-On the segway,~\gls{mpc} violated safety constraints in all cases and hence has an empty filter boundary and safe region.
-Only \gls{rpcbf} achieves safe trajectories for all considered samples.
-Furthermore, we evaluate the \gls{pcbf}-based~\glspl{sf} on states uniformly distributed across the state space for $\bar{N}$ sampled disturbances.
-The results are displayed in \cref{fig:dbint_safety}.
-The \gls{rpcbf}-based~\gls{sf} achieves safety for all evaluated states within its zero level set.
+We explore the robustness of different~\glspl{sf}, examining the filter boundary and safe region, derived for one sampled disturbance trajectory per state, as shown in \cref{fig:dbint_comparison}.
+We visualize rolled-out trajectories for~$\bar{N}$ sampled disturbance trajectories (uniformly sampled and on the vertices) from selected initial states within the filter boundary.
+On the~\gls{di}, only the \gls{rpcbf}-\gls{sf} achieves safety for all $\bar{N}$ sampled disturbance trajectories.
+Since the \gls{rpcbf} accounts for the worst-case among the $N$ sampled disturbances, the filter boundary is more conservative.
+On the Segway,~\gls{mpc} violates the safety constraints in all cases and hence has an empty filter boundary and safe region.
+Only the \gls{rpcbf}-\gls{sf} achieves safe trajectories for all considered samples.
+Next, we evaluate the (R)\gls{pcbf}-\glspl{sf} at uniformly distributed initial states, see \cref{fig:dbint_safety}.
+The \gls{rpcbf}-\gls{sf} achieves safety for all evaluated states within its zero-level set and the sampled disturbances, while the \gls{pcbf} overapproximates the safe set.